 Plant bugs are Heteropteran insects that feed on a wide variety of plants and occasionally migrate into citrus in large numbers when adjacent field crops are harvested.
 The most important species affecting citrus are the citron bug (Leptoglossus gonagra), the leaf-footed plant bug (L. phyllopus), and the southern green stink bug (Nezara viridula).
 They may also develop on decaying undergrowth within the grove.
 Under normal conditions, plant bugs are rarely numerous enough to be any cause for concern.
 However, in large numbers, they tend to aggregate and move into trees during the fruit ripening period.
 In this period, they can cause substantial direct damage by puncturing the peel to suck juice.
 Pathogens enter through the puncture wound, producing a surrounding sunken area of necrotic tissue.
-If
+If damage is done early enough, fruit will fall before harvest.
+Thin-skinned varieties such as Hamlin are especially vulnerable, as well as fruits destined for the fresh market.

 - 1. This document is ENY-605, one of a series of the Entomology and Nematology Department, UF/IFAS Extension.
 Original publication date December 1995.
-Revised May 2019.
-Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.
-This publication is included in SP-43, 2019-2020 Florida Citrus Production Guide.
-For a copy of this handbook, request information on its purchase at your local UF/IFAS Extension office. - 2.
-Xavier Martini, assistant professor, Entomology and Nematology Department, UF/IFAS North Florida Research and Education Center; and Lauren M. Diepenbrock, assistant professor, Entomology and Nematology Department, UF/IFAS Citrus REC; UF/IFAS Extension, Gainesville, FL 32611.
+Revised March 2020.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication. - Xavier Martini, assistant professor, Entomology and Nematology Department, UF/IFAS North Florida Research and Education Center; and Lauren M. Diepenbrock, assistant professor, Entomology and Nematology Department, UF/IFAS Citrus REC; UF/IFAS Extension, Gainesville, FL 32611.